-When the researchers added CFH antibody to rituximab, five of the 11 patients (45 percent) demonstrated a significant increase in the death of cancer cells.
+When the researchers added CFH antibody to rituximab, five of the 11 patients (

 As Dr. Patz explains, “This is a combination approach, and it appears to strip away immune protection of cancer cells.
 Patients who had been rituximab resistant became rituximab sensitive.”